mercer/leather-handbags/README.md

 Issues
 -------------
 - [x] https://issues.gradle.org/browse/GRADLE-3062 -> upgrade to gradlew 2.2+
-- VOLUME didn't work in Dockerfile
+- [x] VOLUME didn't work in Dockerfile -> you're not supposed to do it like that, state is maneged outside Dockerfile

 Dev env
 --------